Laszlobeer/Dungeo_ai/README.md

 ## 📜 License & Credits

-🆓 **MIT License**

-- You are free to use, modify, and distribute this software.
+🆓 **MIT License** — Free to use, modify, and distribute.

-- **BUT** if you:
+> **If you:**
+>
-  - Use this project commercially 🏢
+> * Use this commercially 🏢
-  - Integrate it into a monetized app 💵
+> * Integrate into a monetized app 💵
-  - Fork it with modifications for public use
+> * Publicly modify/fork it
+>

-👉 **You MUST give credit to the original author!**
+> 👉 **You MUST give credit to the original author.**

 ### ✍️ Example Credit

 ```
-This project is based on OpenSource AI Tool by [Laszlo]([https://github.com/yourusername/opensource-ai-tool](https://github.com/Laszlobeer/Dungeo_ai))
+This project is based on OpenSource AI Tool by [Laszlo](https://github.com/Laszlobeer/Dungeo_ai)
 ```

 ---

-Thanks for supporting open source! 🫶
 ## ☕ Support My Work

 If you find this project helpful, consider [buying me a coffee](https://ko-fi.com/laszlobeer)!
-Your support helps me keep building and maintaining open-source tools.
-Thanks! ❤️
+Your support helps me continue building awesome open-source tools. ❤️

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/laszlobeer)

 ---

+Let me know if you'd like me to generate a `README.md` file directly or help you version this for multiple languages or GitHub Pages!